TRANSCENDENTAL ARGUMENT for GOD

 In any case, a TA is the height of question begging chutzpah, unless it is followed with, "And here's why..."

-TAG is an argument for a personal Supreme Being, not an argument for the Christian version of that Being, as many Christians try to sell it.
+A TAG argues that a personal Supreme Being is a necessary precondition for something the arguer or the arguer's opponent is not in a position to deny.
+It is not an argument for the Christian version of that Being, as many Christians try to sell it.
 TAG is poorly understood, as evidenced by its much contested Wikipedia article, which when last updated by its proponents is either incoherent, or appears so because of its complexity.
 When updated by its detractors, it becomes an obviously begged question.
 Therefore there are many versions (and again levels) of TAG.
-Here are some arbitrarily chosen versions on 4 levels, which I find more intellectually satisfying than the following atheist objections, which I've never been able to refute to their satisfaction:Here's one paraphrased from Joseph Dowd:
+Here are some arbitrarily chosen versions on 4 levels, which I find more intellectually satisfying than the following atheist objections, which I've never been able to refute to their satisfaction:Here's a TAG based on the prior assumption of objective morality paraphrased from Joseph Dowd:

 - I can't help but believe that some things are objectively right and wrong.

-- This belief doesn't make sense unless there's an objective moral evaluator.
+- This belief doesn't make sense unless there's an objective standard of morality.

-- The only possible objective moral evaluator is a Supreme Being.
+- The only possible objective standard of morality is a Supreme Being.

 - Therefore, I need to accept the premise that a SB exists (whether or not I strongly believe—or believe at all—that a SB exists.